mikemike396/Marketo-Mobile-SDK-SPM/README.md

 # Unofficial Swift Package for Marketo Mobile SDK

+The Marketo Mobile SDK is yet to officially support SPM or even arm64(simulators).
+This repo adds support for both!
+Since we don't have access to the original source and this is a static library we used a few third party tools to convert the binary to arm64(simulator) and then bundled it up into an XCFramework to allow easy delivery via SPM.

 ## Swift Package Manager

 - File > Swift Packages > Add Package Dependency